gvwilson/sensibleadventures/nardica/nardica.md

 and started hauling her toward the exit.

 She got all of two steps before Aunt Naggie dug in her heels.
-"No,"
-she said flatly.
-"Not without Ignacio."
+"No."
-She looked back at the dark man, her jaw set.
+She looked back at the Reclamation officer, her jaw set.
 "You want me t' go,
 you gotta come too."

-The dark man rolled his eyes.
+The Reclamation officer rolled his eyes.
 "You are a very stubborn woman," he said.
 Even as he spoke he shrugged out of his old uniform jacket, pulled a knit cap from one of its pockets to jam on his head,